 What is the workplace of a Water Treatment Plant Operator like?

-Plants operate 24 hours a day, 7 days a week.
+Plants operate 24 hours a day, seven days a week.
 In small plants, operators are likely to work during the day and be on call nights and weekends.
-In medium- and large-size plants that require constant monitoring, operators work in shifts to control the plant at all hours.
+In medium and large sized plants that require constant monitoring, operators work in shifts to control the plant at all hours.
 Operators may be required to work overtime, weekends, or holidays.